chocolatey/choco-wiki/Installation-Licensed.md

 You can even script this or add it to a CI job that would automatically make the newer edition available.

-**NOTE**: The licensed source that is automatically can be disabled, but it cannot be removed.
+**NOTE**: The licensed source that is automatically added can be disabled, but it cannot be removed.
 So just run `choco source disable -n chocolatey.licensed` to disable it or set that up in your configuration management solution scripts.
 Some of them, like Puppet, have a resource dedicated strictly to this:

 ~~~puppet
 chocolateysource {'chocolatey.licensed':